5 facts about lung cancer

 There’s no one type of person who develops lung cancer.

 Lung cancer strikes both men and women and people of all ages.
-While it is mostly diagnosed in adults 65 years and older, younger adults can develop the disease.
-In fact, 10% of lung cancer cases occur in people under the age of 55.
+Lung cancer affects both men and women with the average age being 70 years.
+Younger adults can still develop the disease with approximately 7% of lung cancer cases occurring in people under the age of 55.

 There are multiple risk factors for lung cancer, including some outside our control.